corda/corda-docs-portal/content/en/platform/corda/5.0-beta/managing-application-networks/creating/optional/mutual-tls-connections.md

 ## Modify the Cluster Configurations

 To configure a cluster to use mutual TLS, you must set the `sslConfig.tlsType` flag in the [corda.p2p.gateway configuration section]({{< relref "../../../operating/configuration/p2p-gateway.md" >}}) to `MUTUAL` for the following:
-* The MGM cluster before registering the MGM
+* The MGM cluster before registering the MGM.
-* All member clusters before uploading the CPI
+* All member clusters before uploading the CPI.

 ### Enable Mutual TLS Using Bash